 - While butter is melting in the filling, briefly whisk the egg whites for a minute.

-- To assemble the pie, transfer the hot filling into pre-baked pie crust and immediately spread the meringue over the filling making sure to seal the edges.
+- Transfer the hot filling into pre-baked pie crust and immediately spread the meringue over the filling, making sure to seal the edges.

 - Bake the pie for 8-10 minutes, or until meringue is golden brown.